 When over populated areas, balloons must fly at least 1000 feet above ground level.
 When over other areas, balloons do not have to fly at a minimum height.

 You can find more detailed advice in CAAP 157-1(0) - Balloon flight over populous areas.

 Balloon pilots can only land on private property if they, or their support vehicle driver, have permission from the property owner.
-Permission is not required in emergencies or if no other landing site is available.
+Permission is not required in emergencies, or if no other landing site is available.

-CASA regulates commercial balloon operations such as those carrying fare-paying passengers on scenic flights.
+We regulate commercial balloon operations such as those carrying fare-paying passengers on scenic flights.
 Commercial operations require an air operator certificate (AOC) and the pilot must hold a CASA-issued commercial pilot licence (Balloon).

 For more information on commercial ballooning contact us by phoning 131 757.

 Find out more about being an informed participant in sport aviation.